 The Head of School oversees the running of the school, ensuring that all elements of a pupil's education are in place.
-The school SENDCo (with support of the SEND team) has responsibility for co-ordinating the provision for pupils with SEND.
+The school SENDCo has responsibility for coordinating the provision for pupils with SEND.
 They may work individually with pupils, or carry out assessments where required, and will usually host formal meeting such as annual reviews.
 In addition to the Class Teacher and SENDCo, pupils might come into contact with the following:

-- The Welfare Assistant has responsibility for ensuring all medical needs are met. - The Pastoral Manager has responsibility for ensuring the pastoral needs of pupils are met (parental consent required for regular planned contact). - The School Nurse (parental consent required for any contact).
+- The Welfare Assistant has responsibility for ensuring all medical needs are met. - The SEMH Specialist has responsibility for ensuring the emotional needs of pupils are met (parental consent required for regular planned contact). - The School Nurse (parental consent required for any contact).

 There are also a number of experienced and skilled support staff working in school.
 Some of these staff run intervention programmes under the guidance of the teaching staff; others work in classrooms supporting pupils in small groups or on a 1:1 basis.
 For pupils with the highest levels of need, an additional adult might be assigned to work with specific pupils.
-Occasionally external agencies or specialists might be brought in to work with pupils.
+Occasionally, external agencies or specialists might be brought in to work with pupils.
 Their involvement will always be with the consent of the parent/carer.